DECLARATION OF ETHICS AND GOOD PRACTICE OF PUBLICATION

 The following describes each of the aspects related to the declaration of ethics and good practices of the Revista Amazonia Investiga:

 Follow up of bad behavior.
 The Editor is committed to maintaining high ethical standards and taking all possible measures against any professional negligence that occurs in its publication.
 Plagiarism is strictly prohibited.
-The authors when sending a document declare that they are original and unpublished, and in addition, that these have not been submitted to consideration of other journals or that they have not been copied or plagiarized, totally or partially from other publications, for which they must send the signed commitment letter in which you agree to assign the rights of publication and distribution [Download].
+The authors when sending a document declare that they are original and unpublished, and in addition, that these have not been submitted to consideration of other journals or that they have not been copied or plagiarized, totally or partially from other publications, for which they must send the signed originality letter [Download].

 The articles sent by the authors are preliminarily reviewed by the editor of the publication, in light of the editorial policy of the journal and the requirements established in the guidelines for the authors.
 If any article does not satisfy this first revision, it will be returned to the authors for adjustment and subsequent submission.

 The plagiarism detection process of the Journal will be as follows:

 1) All articles will be verified with anti-plagiarism software through the Turnitin software.

 2) If the document presents a high percentage of similarity: The author of the plagiarized article will be notified, documentary evidence will be sent to him (software report) and he will be asked for a response.

 3) If the document contains plagiarism, the editorial process will not be completed.